LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTableWithLastModifiedDate.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2019-08-30  JC         Added documentation
+2022-09-02  LC         Update to include RetainDeletions and DocumentCollections 2019-08-30  JC         Added documentation
 2019-07-07  LC         Change sequnce of paramters, add new method to include updating deletions.
 2018-10-22  LC         Add 1 second to last modified data to avoid reprocessing the last record.